A beautiful sweeping expanse of sand on the outskirts of Newquay backed by endless grassy dunes. Dog friendlyMore Details

 Glorious beach with a two mile stretch of sand on the outskirts of Newquay, backed by dramatic steep cliffs.
 Dog friendlyMore Details

-A lovely quiet beach tucked away between Holywell Bay and Crantock beach on the outskirts of Newquay.
+A quiet beach tucked away between Holywell Bay and Crantock beach on the outskirts of Newquay.
 Dog friendlyMore Details

 A long, narrow sheltered beach between Newquay and Watergate Bay.